Ivermectin paste is formulated for animals and is not approved or safe for human use without medical supervision.

 One of the biggest concerns with using animal ivermectin paste in people is dosing accuracy.
 Here’s a simplified comparison:

-This table highlights how veterinary pastes are concentrated differently and intended for species with vastly different metabolisms than humans.
+This table highlights how veterinary pastes are concentrated differently and intended for species with vastly different body sizes and dosing requirements than humans.
 Administering a dose suitable for a horse could be dangerously high for a person.

 The Dangers of Self-Medicating With Veterinary Ivermectin Paste